Flavored coffee is enormously popular. However, natural flavors for coffee are far and few between.

 There are very few.
 One good example is roast chicory.
 Chicory has been added to coffee for many years, both as an inexpensive filler, and as a welcome additional flavor.

 You can also add cocoa or finely cut vanilla pods while you’re brewing.
 Some people also like to add cinnamon and even cloves to their coffee.
-For example, here is a simple recipe for homemade iced spiced coffee, with cinnamon and cloves.

 Simply buy regular coffee beans, make your coffee and add a flavored syrup to your cup.